Mortgages

 What fees do you have to pay?

-Here are some of the main types of fees you’ll have to pay if you’re moving home, remortgaging, or switching lenders:
+Here are some of the main types of fees you’ll have to pay if you’re a first time buyer, moving home, or planning to switch your lender:

 • Stamp duty: A tax you need to pay when you buy a property.
 Our stamp duty calculator can work out how much you’ll owe.